 If you’re looking for a range of pellet grills for under a thousand dollars, the pellet grills produced by Green Mountain Grills should definitely be part of your consideration.
-They are very well built units for their price, but also they notably included several features which in many cases are only found on more expensive premium pellet grills which cost over a thousand dollars.
+They are very well built units for their price, but also they notably include several features which in many cases are only found on more expensive premium pellet grills which cost over a thousand dollars.
 I’ve been waiting to write this post until I received some feedback from Green Mountain Grills (GMG) on some of the differences between their lower specification Choice grills and their higher specification Prime grills.
 Now I have that information I hope you enjoy reading my summary below of Green Mountain Grills along with some owner video reviews.

 The Davy Crockett, their smallest/portable unit is one of Green Mountain Grills most popular wood pellet grills: Image – BBQGuys.com